How to Watch Vanderpump Rules Season 10 Without Cable

 Peacock

 Bravo shows are available to stream on Peacock the day after they premiere on cable.
-That includes Vanderpump Rules and episodes of Watch What Happens Live with Andy Cohen, which regularly features Vanderpump Rules cast members on Wednesday nights.
+That includes Vanderpump Rules and episodes of Watch What Happens Live with Andy Cohen, which regularly features Vanderpump Rules cast members.

 You need either a Peacock Premium or Premium Plus subscription to watch Bravo shows on the service.